The Irish Sugar Beet Factory in Carlow was the first

 13,400 tonnes of sugar from 86,000 tonnes of beet at its Carlow factory.

-The beet was brought to the factory on horse and cart and by canal boat
+The beet was brought to the factory on horse and cart, by rail and by canal boat

 from farms all over the counties of Carlow and Laois.